geraudmathe/Locomotive-fundamentals/README.md

 {% endblock %}
 ```

-By extending index, 'a-page' re-use all of its content, except the content inside the ``` {% block %} ``` tag which is overwritten.
-This tag is written with the Liquid syntax which will is explained later.
+By extending index, 'a-page' re-uses all of its content, except the content inside the ``` {% block %} ``` tag which is overwritten.
+This tag is written using Liquid syntax which will be explained later.

 You can have as many ``` {% block %} ``` tags as you want, everywhere in the layout, as long as the name of each block is unique.
-For a basic application which only have one layout, that's all you need to know.
+For a basic application which only has one layout, that's all you need to know.

 src: http://doc.locomotivecms.com/templates/tags#block-section